Josiah Marvel Jr.: Biography

 Marvel served as Delaware Secretary of State from 1938 to 1941.
 He ran for Governor of Delaware in 1940 as a Democrat, losing the election to Republican Walter W. Bacon.
-During World War II he served with the United States Army Air Force.
+It was announced in February 1943 that he and Gladys Hopkins Whitney were to be married, Whitney had been previously married to Cornelius Vanderbilt Whitney, and had full custody of their daughter.